Skip to the content.

 What’s in the fingerprint

-The third short-circuit is the interesting one. case-calendar can’t trust “have we seen this entry_id before?” alone, because RECAP entries evolve after they first appear — a sealed PDF gets unsealed, or a previously-missing PDF finally gets uploaded to RECAP.
-We want to re-process those entries, but ignore cosmetic churn that didn’t change anything meaningful.
+The third short-circuit is the interesting one.
+Case Calendar can’t trust “has this entry_id been seen before?” alone, because RECAP entries evolve after they first appear — a sealed PDF gets unsealed, or a previously-missing PDF finally gets uploaded to RECAP.
+Those entries need re-processing — but cosmetic churn that didn’t change anything meaningful must not trigger it.

 The fingerprint is a SHA-1 of just the entry state that matters: